christiskatsouris/tailEstimates/README.md

 ## Optimal Portfolio Choice under tail events

+This R package has two main purposes:

+$\textbf{(a).}$ Implement the optimization and estimation procedure to obtain in-sample and out-of-sample estmates for the VaR-DCoVaR risk matrix proposed in the study of [Katsouris, C. (2021)](https://arxiv.org/abs/2112.12031).

-Compute least squares estimates and IVX estimates with pairwise quantile predictive regressions for the VaR-CoVaR risk matrix proposed in the paper of [Katsouris, C. (2021)](https://arxiv.org/abs/2112.12031).
+$\textbf{(b).}$ Compute least squares estimates and IVX estimates for the VaR-DCoVaR risk matrix proposed based on pairwise quantile predictive regression models fitted on the nodes of the graph.

 ## Installation (under development)